-Areas that were settled or visited by Vikings and other northern European tribes have the highest rates of MS. The condition is also common in Europe, North America, South Africa, certain areas of the Mediterranean, Australia, and New Zealand.
+Areas that were settled or visited by Vikings and other northern European tribes have the highest rates of MS. The condition is also common in Europe, North America, certain areas of the Mediterranean, Australia, and New Zealand.
 It is relatively rare in Asia, Africa, and tropical countries.

 Migration studies have also increased our knowledge of risk factors for MS. Migrants from high- to low-risk areas retain the risk of their birthplace if they are least 15 years old when they move.

 Investigators have explored both noninfectious and infectious agents to explain the patterns of geographical variation in the occurrence of MS, such as sunlight and vitamin D. It has been found that the average annual hours of sunshine and the average December daily solar radiation at place of birth are strongly correlated with the presence of MS.

 Researchers have also investigated the role of infectious agents in triggering MS, such as bacteria and viruses.
 Studies show the risk of developing MS is about 10 times greater in people who experienced an infection from the Epstein-Barr virus than those who did not.
 This risk increases about 20 fold in people who developed clinical mononucleosis.

 According to the Mayo Clinic, in the general population, there is a 0.1% risk of developing MS. In fraternal twins, if one twin has MS, the other has a two percent risk of getting it.
 According to UCSF Multiple Sclerosis Center, in identical twins, if one twin has MS, the other has a 25 to 30 percent risk of getting it.
 This suggests that genes may play a role in developing MS. Since only a minority of identical twins both get MS, this also suggests that environment is a factor.